 Here is an easy-to-follow recipe for making your own ginger tea.
 You’ll need:

 - 4 to 6 thin slices of peeled, raw ginger (add more slices for stronger ginger tea)

 - 2 cups of water

-- optional: juice from half of a lime and honey or agave nectar to taste
+- juice from half of a lime or lemon, and honey or agave nectar to taste (optional)

 You can also make ginger tea with milk.
 Boil your ginger root slices in 1 cup of water for 10 minutes, then remove from heat and add 2 cups of milk.
 Simmer the milk and ginger for five minutes.
 Serve in your favorite mug.

 People most often report gas, bloating, heartburn, and nausea as ginger-related side effects.
-And, remember, since ginger is also known to lower blood pressure, people on blood thinners, blood pressure drugs, or diabetes medications should consult their doctor before consuming extra ginger.
+Since ginger may lower blood pressure and may have a blood thinning effect, people on blood thinners or blood pressure drugs, should consult their doctor before consuming extra ginger.